Home » How To Breed Sun Conures?

 Dystocia occurs when sun conures can’t release an egg because it’s weak and misshapen, becoming trapped in the reproductive tract.
 Egg binding is life-threatening if left unresolved.

 Parrots usually become egg-bound due to a lack of calcium or vitamin D3 from direct sunlight (needed to absorb calcium).
-However, it can be caused by obesity, stress, or even misfortune.
+However, it may be caused by obesity, stress, or even misfortune.

 A vet will usually remove the egg from the conure’s body through aspiration.
 This involves passing a needle through the vent to withdraw the egg’s contents and collapse the shell.